 🇹🇹Trinidad

-The Trinidad cocktail is a quick, easy, and stiff rum drink that soothes the pain over missing Trinidad Carnival.
+This Trinidad cocktail recipe produces a quick, easy, and stiff rum drink that soothes the pain over missing Trinidad Carnival.

 131